 Do this: Set up HubSpot

 HubSpot offers an essential set of tools for any company focusing on content marketing and They Ask, You Answer.
-There are free versions — all the way up to enterprise-level versions for huge companies.
+It helps you tie any content you produce to a specific amount of revenue.
+There are free versions for those just starting out, and they go all the way up to enterprise-level versions for huge companies.

 HubSpot will help you to evaluate the efficacy of any content you produce, coordinate your marketing efforts, publish content to social media, keep track of your data, and much much more.

-Once you have a videographer and content manager hired, you should expect them to begin producing content immediately.
+Once you have hired a videographer and content manager, you should expect them to start producing content immediately.

-Marcus Sheridan advises that “content managers should start producing written work in the first week.
+Marcus Sheridan advises, “Content managers should start producing written work in the first week.
 In fact, the best onboarding is interviewing staff and asking them questions about the products and services that you sell.”

 Do this: Create an editorial calendar and start publishing

-You should meet with your sales team and brainstorm a list of 15-20 topics your buyers want you to answer.
-Make sure your videographer is a part of these meetings as well.
+You should meet with your sales team and brainstorm a list of 15–20 topics your buyers want you to answer.
+We recommend starting with the articles that drive the most traffic and convert the most leads, such as The Big 5.

 Cost: Buyers want to know how much they can expect to spend, as well as the factors that make that price go up or down.
-You should address cost openly on your website.
+You should address costs openly on your website.

 Reviews: Buyers want to hear from other buyers about their experience with a product or service — and from experts who know their stuff.